Inspired by Michelangelo, Kareem Waris captures the reality of life in his work.

 At the age of 6, Kareem Waris began to draw.
 In just a few years, the young Nigerian developed such a talent for a style of art known as hyperrealism that world leaders tweeted about his extraordinary skills.

-The young artist first came to light in a short BBC video a couple of years ago.
+The young artist first came to light in a a couple of years ago.
 The report featured the 11-year-old who is able to capture what he sees in daily life with the same accuracy as a photo.
 What makes his work so extraordinary is not only the incredible detail, but also the issues the young boy wants to highlight.